 Please click here for the Texas Secretary of State’s approved training material

 Read through the material and when you feel adequately educated, CALL OUR OFFICE at 512-715-5288 to schedule a time to come by and take the “open book” exam, and receive your certificate of appointment and supply packet.
-Our office is located at 106 W. Washington St., Burnet, west of the courthouse square and next to Happy Scoops Ice Cream, open 8-5, Mon-Fri.
+Our office is located at 106 W. Washington St., Burnet, west of the courthouse square, open 8-5, Mon-Fri.
 Call our office if you have any questions, at (512) 715-5288.

 For current Texas Volunteer Deputy Registrars: you may print and make copies of the Voter Registration Application with receipt attached: English and Spanish (If you have citizens who want to take an application with them you can print here.)